at no extra cost to you. Please read full disclosure for more information.

 This Vegan Tomato Basil Soup is so satisfying and lovely.
 As fall is sneaking up on us, I’m ready to make soups again and tomato basil is my absolute favorite.
-So get cozy and enjoy this soup with some toasted sourdough for a really wholesome meal.
+This tomato basil soup is creamy with a bit of coconut milk and has the most amazing flavor with freshly roasted tomatoes and veggies!
+Blended to the perfect texture with lots of fresh basil!
+I know you’ll love this recipe, so get cozy and enjoy this soup with some toasted sourdough or a fresh sandwich for a really cozy meal.

-This recipe is vegan, paleo, gluten-free, dairy-free, nut-free and refined sugar-free.
+This tomato basil soup is vegan, paleo, gluten-free, dairy-free, nut-free and refined sugar-free.

 Want More Soup Recipes?